supermellowcats/supermellowcats.github.io/index.md

 Super Mellow Cats formed in the pandemic, from a jam session that was one of the peak moments of a Wisconsin cabin trip.

-Introducing our eponymous debut EP, a 9-song original work.
+Introducing our eponymous debut album, a 9-song original work.

 Song list:
 1. Dew Drop